A pastor, a football star, and the battle for a key Senate seat

 He criticizes his Democratic opponent as a magician for touting his role in securing $400 billion in student debt relief while not addressing where that money will come from.

-“He wanted you to look at this hand,” waving above his head, “as he’s stealing from you with this hand” he adds, motioning near his pant pocket.
+“He wanted you to look at this hand,” waving above his head, “as he’s stealing from you with this hand,” he adds, motioning near his pant pocket.
 “Because what he’s doing is raising your taxes.
 So don’t think he’s giving you anything.”

 Some of his biggest applause lines come when he criticizes Democrats’ support for transgender children, athletes, and soldiers.
 “Iran, Russia, and China aren’t talking about pronouns,” he says.
 “They’re talking about war.”